brodycj/portable-io/README.md

 ## requirements

+- Rust stable MSRV (with no features enabled): `1.81.0`
-- XXX Rust nightly toolchain required for XXX features - XXX nightly MSRV: `nightly-2022-08-24`
+- Rust nightly toolchain required for XXX features - XXX nightly MSRV: `nightly-2022-08-24`
 - XXX enable `--cfg portable_io_unstable_all` Rust flag - XXX IN CASE OF XXX FEATURES - XXX TBD SHOULD THIS BE FINER-GRAINED ???

-XXX TODO MSRV FOR RUST STABLE

 ## major TODO items